abhiiram16/ecommerce-data-pipeline/README.md

 ---

-**Built with ❤️ for learning data engineering and showcasing production-ready skills.**
+**Built with ❤️ to demonstrate production-ready data engineering skills.**